 - Log in to myWSU to enroll in your courses.
 If you need help, contact the Help Desk at firstname.lastname@example.org or (316) 978-HELP.

-- If you choose the wrong course and need to remove it from the worksheet, then select the appropriate option from the "Action" drop down box on the "Add or Drop Classes" page and submit your changes.
+- If you choose the wrong course and need to remove it from your schedule, go to the "Register for Classes" tab and select the appropriate option from the "Action" drop-down menu then click the "Submit" button.

 - Some courses may have a prerequisite - another course or courses that must be completed before that course can be taken.
-Access your course in the online Schedule and check for required prerequisites by clicking on the course title or on "View Catalog Entry."
+Access your course in the online Schedule and check for required prerequisites by clicking on the course title.